 As described above, all the data sent into the Snowplow pipeline is ‘validated’ against the schema definitions used to define your events and entities.
 These schemas make it possible for the pipeline to validate the data, and any data that fails validation goes into a separate location where users can debug and diagnose the issue.
 The bad data can subsequently be recovered and re-processed, preventing incomplete data sets from reaching the end user.
 The data that passes validation is therefore accurate and complete, and gets loaded into tidy tables in your data warehouse where it’s ready for your analysts to work with.

-Richer and more granular data
+Richer and m

 What sets Snowplow apart from the way other vendors collect data, is the level of richness and granularity we provide with each event and entity.
 As you already know, each event and entity is by default collected with at 130 properties, and you can track as many entities with each event, with as many data points per entity as you like.